Written for Fethiye Times and with photographs by By Mike Vickers and Jan Jones

 To Yeşim and Paul at Amber Travel in Kaş, we cannot thank them enough for arranging everything.
 The bespoke package they prepared for us included absolutely everything except the coach journey to and from Ankara and the optional tours available during the train stops.

 Celil Ersözoğlu was engaged by Amber Travel to act as our guide.
 We very much enjoyed our time with him.
 Not only is he an experienced and very knowledgeable English-speaking professional guide, but also easy-going, entertaining and cheerful company, with a ready smile and chuckle.
-If you ever find yourself in need of a guide in Kars, Celil can be contacted on 0532 226 3966 or at firstname.lastname@example.org
+If you ever find yourself in need of a guide in Kars, Celil can be contacted at 0532 226 3966 or at email@example.com

 Thinking of going?

 The Cost.
 This largely depends on whether you want a standard tourist hotel or something a little classier.
 We chose the former and were warm and toasty but it was basic – there are plenty of quite lovely hotels in central Kars and Amber Travel can advise you.
-We also hired a professional guide for a couple of days and beside his fee a standard tip of 50tl pp per day was also expected – worth every penny.
+We also hired a professional guide for a couple of days and besides his fee, a standard tip of 50tl pp per day was also expected – worth every penny.
 All told, including our excursions and bus up to Ankara but without evening meals and tips, we brought it in for about £550 FOR THE TWO OF US.
 It is impossible to break all the elements down but there is a premium if you want to travel solo.
 For example – Michelle paid 488tl for her cabin on the train but we paid 600tl for a double cabin.
-There would also have been a single supplement at the hotel and the single bus fare to Ankara was 7tl more than seats bought as a couple.
+There would also have been a single supplement at the hotel and the single bus fare to Ankara was 7tl more than the seats bought as a couple.
 Whatever the split – the value for money in this adventure was outstanding

 Consider the time of year.
 January and February will provide you with tingly toes and red noses but captures the true essence of Kars in all its bleak snowiness.
-Celil advised us that April and May are sublime when it comes to carpets of wild flowers.
-Apparently there are 1500 varieties to provide a carpet of loveliness which to marvel at.
+Celil advised us that April and May are sublime when it comes to carpets of wildflowers.
+Apparently, there are 1500 varieties to provide a carpet of loveliness which to marvel at.
 September and October are good for the glow of autumn colours but remember the landscape is steppe – not many trees.
 It is also worth noting that Kars in summer makes Fethiye seem cool in comparison!
-Also check the school Turkish holidays if you want an adult trip.
+Also, check the school Turkish holidays if you want an adult trip.

 The train cabins are compact and comfortable but one of you will have to have that upper bunk – make sure your joints are working!
 And that trip to the toilet in the middle of the night…the carriages have two toilets.
 At one end there is a Turkish toilet and at the other end is a European toilet.
 We would still be able to use them despite being out of the EU.
 Our experience was that they were both kept reasonably clean but you can’t account for other passengers in your carriage.
 The train was manned by very helpful stewards and if it is necessary they can be called on to address any issues.
 They also clean the toilets during excursion stops.